chame1eon/jnitrace-engine/README.md

 `npm install jnitrace-engine`

+## Running:

+The `jnitrace-engine` requires the v8 runtime.
+Unfortunately this cannot be forced in the engine itself and must be enabled through the Frida host running the code.
+An example of some of the ways to do that are displayed below:

+* Frida CLI: --enable-jit
+* Python: session.create_script(<script_code>, runtime="v8")

 ## Simple Usage:

 `jnitrace-engine` tries to mirror as much of the Frida API as possible. `JNIInterceptor` provides an API to attach to JNI API calls in a very similar way to the Frida `Interceptor`.
 The idea is to make using the library simple to use for those already familiar with Frida.
 The examples below are JavaScript but the module also supports TypeScript.